GiAnMMV/EarthBound-Beginnings-ITA/README.md

 # EarthBound-Beginnings-ITA
-Fan Italian translation of EarthBound Beginnings (Mother 3).
+Fan Italian translation of EarthBound Beginnings (MOTHER).

 ## ORIGINAL README
 The text box contains max 22 characters in a line.<br>